nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

 First, please make sure that the environmental variables `PUID` and `PGID` in the compose.yaml file for NPM are either unset or set to `0`.
 If you need to change the GID/PID then please add `net.ipv4.ip_unprivileged_port_start=0` at the end of `/etc/sysctl.conf`.
-Note: this will cause that non root users can bind privilleged ports.
+Note: this will cause that non root users can bind privileged ports.

 Second, see these screenshots for a working config: